A reliable waterproof or water-resistant jacket is essential for any hiking adventure.

 REI Co-op Drypoint GTX

-The REI Drypoint GTX is a lightweight, highly functional, and cozy shell.
-With a 3-layer Gore-Tex construction, this is a hardshell, technically, but is light enough to be considered in the rain jacket class.
+The REI Drypoint GTX is a lightweight, highly functional, and cozy shell that offers great value to hikers who want robust weather protection without paying through the nose.
+With its 3-layer Gore-Tex construction, this is technically a hardshell, but it’s still light enough to be considered in the rain jacket class.

 The weather protection you’ll get with this one is impressive.
 It will keep you dry in even the heaviest downpours without even a hint of clamminess.
 Gore-Tex Active is the most breathable fabric made by the company, so you’ll be able to wear the Drypoint while hiking with a fully loaded pack without overheating.

-This doesn’t come with pit zips, but the front hip-belt-compatible pockets double as vents.
+The Drypoint doesn’t come with pit zips, but the front hipbelt-compatible pockets double as vents.
 Complete with a solid, fully adjustable hood, the Drypoint comes with just the right amount of features to be functional.
 And, it does this while keeping the price affordable.

 PROs